birchb1024/frangipanni/README.md

 ## Lua Examples

-### JSON (again)
+### Accessing the Tree from Lua and output to JSON

-First, we are going tell frangipanni to output via a Lua program called 'json.lua', and we will format the json with the 'jp' program.
+First, we are going tell frangipanni to output via a Lua program called `json.lua`, and we will format the json with the 'jp' program.

 ```
 $ <test/fixtures/simplechars.txt frangipanni -lua json.lua | jp @